A Guide To Surviving Taksim, Istanbul, With Your Sanity Intact

 But it’s also a magnificent place too.
 After all, you can’t have sunshine without rain, eh?

-What And Where Is Taksim?
+What And Where Is Taksim, Istanbul

 Istanbul doesn’t actually have a city center because it’s so big and made up of many different districts.
 But, many people deem Taksim to be the central point.
-It’s certainly where most people go to party, it’s a shopper’s dream, and if you love food, it’s a great spot to head to.
+It’s certainly where most people go to parties; it’s a shopper’s dream, and if you love food, it’s a great spot to head to.

-It’s the home of famous Istiklal Caddesi and Taksim Square.
+It’s the home of the famous Istiklal Caddesi and Taksim Square.
 It’s also where you’ll find Gezi Park, the flashpoint of protests several years ago, and the Republic Monument, built to commemorate the Turkish Republic’s formation in 1923.

 You can easily reach Taksim from any part of Istanbul.
 It’s connected by buses, Metro, and taxis.
 But remember that traffic in Istanbul is worse than it’s ever been, and Taksim is a hectic place.
 For that reason, if you can take the Metro, it’s probably the fastest and easiest way to get to and from Taksim.

 However, if you want a quiet base for your time in Istanbul, Taksim isn’t the best option.
-This is where nightclubs play their music until at least 7 am and it’s certainly not quiet music either.
+This is where nightclubs play their music until at least 7 am, and it’s certainly not quiet music either.
 You’ll also still see traffic at 4 am and people walking around (often quite crowded) until the wee hours.

-This is a very common question.
+This is a ubiquitous question.

 If you do any research into this part of Istanbul, you’ll also find that Taksim is usually where protests occur.
 Despite that, they’re very few and far between.
-The best advice is that if you see any protest going on, just move away and don’t participate.
+The best advice is that if you see any protest going on, move away and don’t participate.
 Stay out of it and enjoy your time in the city instead.

-The other thing you’ll notice about Taksim is that there are a lot of children asking for money, people selling tissues, and begging.
+The other thing you’ll notice about Taksim is that there are many children asking for money, people selling tissues, and people begging.
 It’s a contentious subject.
 For sure, some are genuine and do require help, but some aren’t.
-It sounds awful to say that it can be a nuisance, but the fact is that Taksim, along with Sultanahmet, is the most touristic part of Istanbul.
-Tourists mean money, right?
-So, it’s not surprising that you’re going to find this sort of thing happening.
+It sounds awful to say that it can be a nuisance, but the fact is that Taksim, along with Sultanahmet, is one of the most popular tourist areas in Istanbul.

 What should you do?
 That’s up to you.
 If you feel that someone is genuine and you want to help, do so.
 If you’re not sure, continue walking.
 You shouldn’t feel pressured because you can’t help everyone, but it’s a decision you need to think about for yourself and do what sits right with you.